 Lower aorta and common iliac arteries

-Angioplasty with removal of a blood clot or surgery is done for sudden, complete blockage of a renal artery.
+Angioplasty with removal of a blood clot, insertion of a stent, or surgery is done for sudden, complete blockage of a renal artery.
 If done promptly, the procedure can restore blood flow and kidney function.

 Superior mesenteric artery